 There are many new solutions now available to support work across physical boundaries.
 Platforms such as Sococo can visually simulate an office environment, providing a visual representation of your office space to clear up confusion about who’s available or which link to follow for a video call.

-Meanwhile, modern intranet software enables the creation of team and project workspaces, where collaboration is intuitive and takes place right there on the same page.
+Meanwhile, modern intranet CMS software enables the creation of team and project workspaces, where collaboration is intuitive and takes place right there on the same page.

 Organisations need to continue prioritising investments that support sustained remote and hybrid work, and look at ways to simplify and integrate technology into one cohesive experience.
 Following the rise of remote working, more organisations are experiencing firsthand how key intranet benefits can streamline their workforce.

 A healthcare organisation for example, can use a video conferencing tool to provide their staff with product training including lunch and learn sessions.
 All the on-demand videos can then be hosted on a section of their intranet.
 Using taxonomy, videos appear on other contextually relevant sections on the intranet such as an area dedicated to information about a product or service line.